In Depth Baby Product Reviews Led by a Pediatrician

 double stroller - the tires on the bob revolution flex duallie are air filled rubber...

-The BOB Revolution Flex 3.0 Duallie and the Thule Urban Glide 2 Double are some of the easiest to push in the bunch.
-These strollers earned a high score and proved that a wider stroller could be easy to maneuver.
-The 3-wheel design and pneumatic tires make the BOB Revolution Flex Duallie and Thule Urban Glide 2 Double a breeze to push.
-Add on their great suspension systems, and they are as comfortable to be in as they are easy to push.
+The BOB Revolution Flex 3.0 Duallie was one of the easiest to push.
+It proved that a wider stroller could be easy to maneuver.
+The 3-wheel design and pneumatic tires make the BOB Revolution Flex Duallie a breeze to move.
+With its great suspension system, it is as comfortable to be in as it is easy to push.
 If you want something smaller or more space-friendly, the Zoe Twin could be just the ticket, scoring just under the top competitors.

 Transporting and Storing

 Double strollers can be bulky when folded and typically weigh more than single strollers.
-If your living space or available car space is small, consider your intended stroller's folded size and weight.
+If your living space or available car space is limited, consider the folded size and weight of the stroller you intend to purchase.

 Weight and Folded Size Ratings